Tuwaiq-DS-ML-bootcamp-V-8/Usecase-6-Project-3/README.md

 6. **Visualization of Key Features:**:Plot distributions for numerical features and bar charts for categorical features to get insights.

 ## Final Insights and Charts
-1. **Top 10 neighborhoods in Riyadh with the highest average land prices per square meter**:This chart showing "حي حطين" and "حي الياسمين" as the most expensive areas, each exceeding 10,000 SAR per square meter.
-The chart reveals a clear segmentation in Riyadh’s real estate market, with premium neighborhoods like "حي النخيل," "حي المحمدية," and "حي الزهراء" also commanding high prices, likely due to demand and desirable location features.
-This suggests that these neighborhoods are attractive for high-end investments, indicating strong demand and potentially limited land availability.
+1. **Top 10 neighborhoods in Riyadh with the highest average land prices per square meter**:This chart shows the top 10 neighborhoods with the highest land prices.
+It highlights that the most expensive neighborhoods are "Thulaim" and "Al-Yasmeen."

    <img width="625" alt="image" src="https://github.com/user-attachments/assets/4212e558-ee20-4755-b5dc-acac0e31a8d4">